Core Language Specification

 Iteration Limits

 Loops have a default maximum of 10,000 iterations.
-Override with ^(limit: N):
+Place ^(limit: N) at operator level, before the body:

-^(limit: 100) 0 -> ($ < 50) @ { $ + 1 }Concurrency Limits
+0 -> ($ < 50) @ ^(limit: 100) { $ + 1 }Concurrency Limits

 The ^(limit: N) annotation also controls parallel concurrency in map:

-^(limit: 3) $items -> map { slow_process($) }See Host Integration for timeout and cancellation configuration.
+$items -> map ^(limit: 3) { slow_process($) }See Host Integration for timeout and cancellation configuration.

 Host-Provided Functions